-Your agency should have business systems that create and manage digital information, and can capture information about records.
+Your agency should have business systems that create and manage information assets, and can capture information about records.

 Examples of systems include:

 - business systems that create, keep and manage business information, such as finance systems, personnel systems, workflow systems

 - network drives

 - physical management systems

 - Microsoft 365

 Any systems that manage information and records need to ensure that the contents: